Background

 India crush the Chinese in 1967

 The deceitful Chinese built many posts, illegally encroaching into Sikkim.
 China attacked the Indian army on 11 September 1967 at Nathu La pass in Sikkim.
 Within 4 days, Indians had demolished many Chinese posts and bunkers.
-The Chinese regrouped and attacked Cho La pass, a few kilometres north of Nathu La on 1 October 1967.
+The Chinese waved the white flag.
+But the deceitful Chinese regrouped and attacked Cho La pass, a few kilometres north of Nathu La on 1 October 1967.
 India again inflicted heavy casualties on the Chinese, forcing them to withdraw 3 km away from the pass.
 India lost 88 valiant soldiers in these 2 clashes, but China lost 340 of its soldiers.
 Zhou Enlai and the Chinese army had learnt a bitter lesson, but not for long.

-In early 1987, China adopted an aggressive tone, as they had done in 1962, over the Sumdorong Chu valley in Arunachal Pradesh.
+In 1986, Indian troops discovered that the Chinese had occupied the Sumdorong Chu Valley in Arunachal Pradesh.
+Gen K Sundarji had the Indian troops and supplies airlifted.
+India soon occupied its peaks including the Hathung La and Longro La ridges.
+In early 1987, China adopted an aggressive tone.
 It is worth noting that at exactly the same time, Pakistan occupied the highest point in the Saltoro mountain range overlooking the Siachen glacier.
 The Pakistanis attacked an Indian post in April 1987 killing many of our soldiers.
 India immediately initiated a response and evicted the Pakistanis to establish control over the Saltoro mountain range and Siachen glacier by June 1987.
 A flag meeting was held between the Indian and Chinese troops in August 1987.
-Under the resolute leadership of Gen K Sundarji, the Chinese subdued their aggression.
+Under the resolute leadership of Gen K Sundarji, the Chinese aggression was subdued.

 Sources: